I’m going to start with a disclaimer. This post is not legal advice. We’re not lawyers.

 Is my website secure?

-GDPR requires that organizations put effort on making their services as secure as possible.
+GDPR requires that organizations put effort into making their services as secure as possible.
 Security is a complex matter and needs to be applied on many levels.
 We are committed to high security and have various policies in place to keep our products secure.

 Working with WordPress, the best way to avoid data breaches is to keep everything up to date.
 That’s why we are offering the Evermade Care plan to our clients: it takes care of the necessary updates for you.
 We are also following industry best practices to harden servers and WordPress installations, and backing up all of our sites.